manikandann95/LearningPython/README.md

 # LearningPython
-My Journey Python learning from scratch
+My Journey of Python Learning from scratch

+#GoogleITAutomation Course from #Coursera